tedmiston/notes/books/Founders at Work.md

 >
 > -Howard Aiken

-- **Adaptability** is important because most startups don't grow from a brilliant seedling -- they change their ideas
+- **Adaptability** is important because most startups change their ideas rather than grow from a brilliant seedling
-  - PayPal was encryption software
+  - PayPal started as encryption software
-  - Flickr was a game
+  - Flickr started as a game
-- Successful founders get rich but care more about changing the world and pride in craftsmanship
+- Successful founders get rich but care more about changing the world and craftsmanship
 - In the business world, startups are *the essence of productivity*